 - Tilt table test, used to determine the cause of syncope, or fainting.
 While physicians monitor the patient’s electrocardiogram and blood pressure, they attempt to cause an episode of syncope in the patient by using a tilt table to create changes in posture from lying to standing.

 - Cardiac MRI (cardiac magnetic resonance imaging), a procedure used to diagnose a variety of arrhythmias.
 The procedure uses a combination of a large magnet, radiofrequencies, and a computer to produce detailed images of the heart.
-This is an important test for diagnosing conditions related to arrhythmogenic right ventricular dysplasia (ARVD), cardiomyopathy and atrial fibrillation.
+This is an important test for diagnosing conditions related to arrhythmogenic right ventricular dysplasia (ARVD), cardiomyopathy and A-fib.

 - Echocardiogram (“echo”), an ultrasound test that uses sound waves to take images of the heart in motion.
 The test helps assess the heart’s structure and function.
 Our state-of-the-art Echocardiography Laboratory performs thousands of echo procedures a year, including: